When I say “game” in my adult ESL vocabulary classroom, the air crackles. Spines extend, eyes brighten, pulses increase.

 - The student must say a word that belongs in that theme/category and then toss the ball to another student.
 Repeat.

 - If someone cannot think of a word, she/he is out and must sit down.
 Then that person becomes a double-checker.
 The double-checker must listen carefully to ensure that no one repeats a word.

 NOTE: Give a time limit for students to give their answers.
-Make it a little longer for lower levels, but remember that the faster paced the game is, the more fun it is.
+Make it a little longer for lower levels, but remember that the faster-paced the game is, the more fun it is.
 Instead of using a long time limit with your beginners, consider giving them Second Chances or even Third Chances.
-I sometimes keep track of these by simply writing their name on the board, but it’s generally more fun if I give each student slips of paper labeled “Second Chance” and “Third Chance” that they can turn in when they need it.
+I sometimes keep track of these by simply writing their name on the board, but it’s generally more fun to give each student slips of paper labeled “Second Chance” and “Third Chance” that they can turn in when they need it.
 This keeps the game fast-paced.

 Name that Word: an Adult ESL Vocabulary Game

-What I love about this vocabulary game: No one EVER gets a class of adult ESL students with perfectly matched language skills and this game makes it possible for the teacher to differentiate by giving more difficult words to more advanced students and easier words to students who struggle more.
+What I love about this vocabulary game: No one EVER gets a class of adult ESL students with perfectly matched language skills.
+This game makes it possible for the teacher to differentiate by giving more difficult words to more advanced students and easier words to students who struggle more.

 Vocabulary Theme: ANY!
 Works great as a review before a test, too!

 Groupings: two-three teams